ruthussanketh/nd00333_AZMLND_C2/README.md

 ![](images/best_model.png)

 ## Step 3: Deployment of the Best Model
-Now we published the model so that it can be consumed by others.
+The model was published so that it can be consumed by others.

 ## Step 4: Enabling Application Insights and Logging
-Once the model is deployed Application Insights was enabled and logs were retireved locally.
-Application Insightsis is an Azure service that provides key performance information about the deployed service.
+Once the model was deployed, Application Insights was enabled and logs were retireved locally.
+Application Insights is an Azure service that provides key performance information about the deployed service.

 Step 4.1 Enabled Applications Insights
 ![](images/application_insights_enabled.png)